Skip to Content

 Create a Special Place

-You do this by training him to go there for a while by using positive reinforcement.
+You do this by training him to go there for a while using positive reinforcement.
 Ensure you add either a special treat or his favorite toy as an incentive to make him stay there.

-Stuffed KONG toys such as the KONG Classic from Amazon are ideal as they will provide your GSD with many healthy mental and physical stimulation that will keep him busy for ages.
-You can stuff them with kibble, treats, or even peanut butter (make sure it’s organic and doesn’t contain xylitol as this sweetener is toxic to dogs).
+You can stuff them with kibble, treats, or even peanut butter (make sure it’s organic and doesn’t contain xylitol, as this sweetener is toxic to dogs).

 Teach the “STAY” Command

-Teaching the “STAY” command will teach your German Shepherd that it’s okay to be left alone for a short while and will help him become less clingy.
+The “STAY” command will teach your German Shepherd that it’s okay to be left alone for a short while and will help him become less clingy.

 You start with short distances, such as just a step away, then gradually build up the distance until you can leave your German Shepherd in one room while you’re in another.
-He will only move when you command him to do so.
-For more in-depth info on how to train a German Shepherd, this article has it covered.

 Final Thoughts

-• Sharon Waddington
+Sharon Waddington

 Sharon Waddington is the founder of World of Dogz.
 With over 30 years of experience working with dogs, this former Police Officer has seen it all.
 But it’s her trusty German Shepherd, Willow, who steals the show as the inspiration behind this website.
 As Sharon’s constant companion Willow has played a pivotal role in shaping her passion for dogs.
-Find her on Linkedin!
+Recently, Sharon has become deeply passionate about the plight of rescue dogs and is an active advocate for dog rescue, striving to make a difference in the lives of dogs in need.